Air Traffic Controller

 Why does the flight path and approach change for the same trip from city A to B?
 Like, sometimes when I land at Laguardia, we fly right over Manhattan, while other times we never come close to it.

-Asked by hersch.adam over 11 years ago
+Asked by hersch.adam almost 12 years ago

 The most common reason for changing flight paths around an airport has to do with the current landing direction, which is a product of the wind direction.
 Planes like to land into the wind so, if surface winds around LaGuardia are out of the North, you’ll probably be landing on Runway 4 (compass heading 040 degrees).
 That’s the runway most nearly aligned with a North wind.
 As you’ll be approaching from the South, your flight path can give you a nice view of Manhattan.
 Approaching from the North for landing on runway 22 provides an entirely different viewing opportunity.
 Your views on departure will also be dictated by wind conditions and which runway is being used for takeoff.